 To ensure continued growth, Daly says the people at the top must avoid the following:

-is to make the best salesperson the sales manager.
+Making the best salesperson the sales manager.
 It can work, but seldom does.
-The usual scenario, however, is you lose your best salesperson and get a mediocre sales manager.
-The role and the responsibilities are entirely different.
 A salesperson’s role is to win new customers and nurture the ones you have, thereby differentiating you from your competitors.
 The sales manager’s job involves recruiting, training, coaching, building and developing.
 Being effective at one of those jobs is not an indicator that a person will be equally effective in the other.
 Salespeople are used to immediate gratification, involving a deal-to-deal routine.
 Sales managers, by contrast, must take their time to recruit, train and coach.
 A salesperson might easily become disenchanted with the pace of the new role and look for another sales job, perhaps with your competitor.

-is probably the most grievous of all.
-The best salesperson is made a sales manager, but he or she is also required to continue booking business.
+The most grievous of all sins is when the best salesperson is made a sales manager, but he or she is also required to continue booking business.
 It’s absolutely ruinous.
 The person’s focus will remain fixed on the customer, as that is how their compensation is driven.
 Accordingly, the sales team will be underserved, missing the opportunity for leveraged growth.

 The key to growth is to put the right people in the right places, Daly says.
 “Since sales drive business, it’s essential to match skills and personality types to the jobs, and to ensure the people can focus on their roles.”